 Operations are performed on a particular license file.
 The file can be either local or remote.
-In this mode, you cannot start the Imadmin or Imgrd process, but you can do everything else.
+In this mode, you cannot start the lmadmin or lmgrd process, but you can do everything else.

-Task: To configure this mode:
+Task To configure this mode:

-- 1. Run the Imtools utility. - 2.
+- 1. Run the 1mtools utility. - 2.
 Click the Configuration using License File button. - 3.
 Enter one or more the license file names or port@host specifications.